-Igor Huskic is a PhD student at McGill's Department of Chemistry.
-His interests are Solid State Chemistry, Green Chemistry and all things crystalline.
+Igor Huskic has obtained his PhD from McGill University in 2019 and is currently a post-doctoral researcher in Solid-state and Green chemistry.
+He is very interested in all things crystalline.
 When not doing that, he likes to read, cook and bike.
 His favourite experiments are the liquid light-bulb and fireflies in a bottle.

-Anne Labarre just started her Master's degree in medicinal chemistry.
+Anne Labarre is a Master's student in medicinal chemistry.
 Her favourite demo is the elephant toothpaste, from which she always saves a bit for her elephant at home (but don't tell anyone).
 Apart from this, she enjoys swimming and reading.

 Christophe Lachance-Brais has been in love with chemistry since he learned atoms are like small Legos.
 Now he tries to share his passion, no matter how many explosions it takes!
 He spends his days advancing his Master’s, but he also skies, climbs and beer-pongs.

-Maureen McKeague is an Assistant Professor of Chemistry and Pharmacology.
-Maureen loves chemistry outreach simply because: "What in the world isn't chemistry?"
+Maureen McKeague is an Assistant Professor in the departments of Chemistry and Pharmacology at McGill.
+Her lab group is figuring out how chemistry and yeast can help cancer treatment.
+Maureen loves chemistry outreach because chemistry is part of our everyday life, no matter how you look at it.
 Her favourite experiment will always be making slime because it works, it's colourful, and anyone can do it!

-Ada McVean just finished her Chemistry and Gender Studies undergraduate degree.
+Ada McVean recently started her Masters doing nucleotide chemistry in the Damha lab, after doing her undergrad at McGill in chemistry and gender studies.
 She works for the McGill Office for Science and Society busting pseudoscience at every opportunity.
 She enjoys organic chemistry, lab work, science communication and any experiments that involve fire.

 Siba Moussa is a PhD student at McGill's Chemistry Department.
 She is interested in all things related to electrochemical sensing, enzymes and nanotechnology.
 When Siba is not in the lab, you’ll find her wandering outdoors or reading a book or two.
 One of Siba’s favourite things is to show others how cool chemistry is through outreach!

 Siting Ni is a Ph.D. student in the Department of Chemistry studying material chemistry.
-She loves creating something colorful in the lab, listening to classical music, and putting some paints on canvas.
+She loves creating something colourful in the lab, listening to classical music, and putting some paints on canvas.

 Jorge Ramos is currently in his PhD trying to understand how molecules work.
 Directly imported from Mexico he enjoys talking and teaching science to any people who is (or not) willing to hear him.
 In love with the idea of scientific society where the reason drives the world.